yasiryagi/helpdesk/tokenomics/README.md

 The fiat pool, denominated in USD, will start at a set value, but will change continuously.

 ### Regular Replenishments
-For each Council Term (currently 2 weeks), an amount of USD will be added to the fiat pool as recurring replenishment, thus increasing the value of each token, if one were to assume the issuance would stay constant.
+For each Council Term (currently 1 week), an amount of USD will be added to the fiat pool as recurring replenishment, thus increasing the value of each token, if one were to assume the issuance would stay constant.

 ## KPIs and Bounties
 Jsgenesis will regularly release new Key Performance Indicators ("KPIs") and Bounties as a way to incentivize the community and its participants to perform certain actions, maintain network functionality, produce reports, assets, code or other deliverables, etc.